Driving Test Pass Rates Across UK Cities in 2026

 Why city aggregates matter more than centre-by-centre

 A single test centre can vary from the city average by 10 to 20 percentage points.
-Sidcup in south-east London passes at 59.0 percent against a London city average of 38 percent.
-Chingford in north-east London passes at 36.5 percent.
-A learner who treats either as representative of "London pass rate" gets the wrong picture.
+Outer south-east London centres pass well above the Greater London average of around 47.9 percent, while dense inner-city centres sit well below it.
+A learner who treats either extreme as representative of "London pass rate" gets the wrong picture.
 The city aggregate, weighted by centre test volume, is the figure that matches what the average city learner experiences.

 The city view also smooths out cohort variation between centres.
 A high-volume centre with mixed learner cohorts tends to fall near the city average.
 A low-volume centre with niche cohorts (intensive course graduates, refugees, instructor concentrations) can sit well outside it.
 For planning purposes (whether to test in your city or travel out, whether your local cohort is "hard" or "average") the city number is the better baseline.